HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/mhs_upload_usage_metrics.md

 ---
-title:  Upload usage metric file to My HCLSoftware
+title: This topic provides the steps on how to upload usage metric files to My HCLSoftware.
 ---

 ## Accessing MyHCL Software usage reporting dashboard
-Access the Deployments section of the My HCLSoftware portal to review entitlements and user session consumption reports.
+1. Go to the **Deployments** section of the My HCLSoftware portal to review entitlements and user session consumption reports.

 ![](../../software_licensing_portal/_img/upload_usage_metric_file.png)

-- Upload the usage metric file in MHS UI for a selected deployment.
+2. Upload the usage metric file to My HCLSoftware.
-- Wait for successful upload or look for error message if any validation or server failure on the UI
+3. Wait for the upload to finish.
+Refer to the following status messages and corresponding actions when uploading metrics files to My HCLSoftware:
-  - If status is `validating` or `processing` .
-User can wait on the page or return back to see status changing to `completed` or `failed` or `rejected`
+  - If the status is `validating` or `processing`, you can wait on the page or go back to the previous page to see the status change to `completed`, `failed`, or `rejected`
-  - If status is `rejected` , it could be among these many reasons- hash chaining is tampered / invalid signature / fields are not in a required format .
-User should upload the valid file.
+  - If the status is `rejected` , reasons may include: hash chaining is tampered, invalid signature, or fields are not in the required format.
+Make sure to upload the valid metrics file.
   - If the status is `failed`, reach out to My HCLSoftware Support through IT operations.
   - If status is `completed`, file is validated and the data is processed successfully.